posulliv/posulliv.github.com/content/posts/parquet-predicate-pushdown.md

 draft: false
 ---

-> All examples in this page were run on [Starburst Galaxy](https://galaxy.starburst.io/) with clusters based on trino 432.
+> All examples in this article were run on [Starburst Galaxy](https://galaxy.starburst.io/) with clusters based on trino 432.

 # Overview